 Cartier exhibition in Zurich: Into the Wild

-The exhibition was immersive and experiential; striking visuals, 360 movie footage, holographic projections (around the jewellery as well as on the walls might I add) and the journey ended with a Cartier gift shop and a branded cafe with complimentary beverages and madeleines.
+A short city break to Zurich over Christmas led us to stumble across Cartier’s Panthere exhibition; immersive and experiential with striking visuals, 360 movie footage, holographic projections (around the jewellery as well as on the walls might I add) and the journey ending with a Cartier gift shop, a branded cafe with complimentary beverages and madeleines.

 Famous celebrities wearing Cartier